After traveling through all 7 continents and 7 seas, I’m sharing how I did it and about the jobs that paid me to travel the world.

 Living and working in the harshest and most remote continent on earth (all while getting paid!) was, is, and continues to be one of my greatest achievements, and I’m so extremely grateful for the once in a lifetime opportunity to go where very few can even dream of visiting, let alone living.

 Interested in working on the ice?
-Read about my experience and how I got paid to live in Antarctica!
+Read about Antarctica jobs you could do and how I got paid to live in Antarctica!

 Final Thoughts